BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Heroic Resolve***SPECIAL
 RULES**]

-[*Healing Herbs 25323 — Óin has a great mastery of herbs and poultices, and can cure wounds, and sometimes severe injuries, with surprising speed.*]
+[*Healing Herbs 25323 â€” Ã“in has a great mastery of herbs and poultices, and can cure wounds, and sometimes severe injuries, with surprising speed.*]

-[*In the Move phase, instead of moving, Óin the Dwarf may attempt to heal a friendly model with which he is in base contact.
+[*In the Move phase, instead of moving, Ã“in the Dwarf may attempt to heal a friendly model with which he is in base contact.
 Roll a D6.
 On a 1-3, there is no effect.
 On a 4 or 5, the model regains a Wound lost previously in the game (or campaign).
 On a 6, the model regains all of its lost Wounds.*]

-[*Prognostication — Óin gazes into the future to read the portents.
+[*Prognostication â€” Ã“in gazes into the future to read the portents.
 Such an act takes a toll on him, but can be valuable to his comrades.*]

-[*Once per Fight phase, Óin the Dwarf can expend a Will point to enable a friendly model within 3" to re-roll a single dice when making a Duel roll.*]
+[*Once per Fight phase, Ã“in the Dwarf can expend a Will point to enable a friendly model within 3" to re-roll a single dice when making a Duel roll.*]

-[**GLÓIN THE DWARF 85
+[**GLÃ“IN THE DWARF 85
 POINTS**]

-[*Although he was reluctant to leave his wife and son behind, Glóin committed himself to Thorin's cause, pledging his services to the quest.
-Glóin is a formidable warrior, and is exceptionally skilled with his trusted axe.
-Glóin is a veteran of many wars and has proven himself to be a valuable ally, one whom many would consider themselves lucky to fight alongside.*]
+[*Although he was reluctant to leave his wife and son behind, GlÃ³in committed himself to Thorin's cause, pledging his services to the quest.
+GlÃ³in is a formidable warrior, and is exceptionally skilled with his trusted axe.
+GlÃ³in is a veteran of many wars and has proven himself to be a valuable ally, one whom many would consider themselves lucky to fight alongside.*]

-[**DWARF, INFANTRY, HERO — HERO OF
+[**DWARF, INFANTRY, HERO â€” HERO OF
 FORTITUDE**]

 [*Mv F S D A 5" 6/4+ 4 7 3*]